ermusthofa/randomname/backend/README.md

 | clean       | Stop and remove the docker images                                                                                      |

 ## Accessing the service
-After the container was build and run, you can access the service in:
+After the container is built and run, you can access the service in:

 ```bash
 http://localhost:8080